Tell me more ×

 Working from the same article above, the measurable differences used to be behavioral.
 People watched men and women do things and recorded the differences.
 More recently, they get to study the volume of certain areas of the brain; use functional imaging to determine brain activity during different tasks; and studying the brains of the dead.

-Most of these methods were used when determining the above paragraphs of differences.
+Most of these methods were used when determining the above differences.
 The article details different methods used and provides example studies with their conclusions.
 Two such examples (emphasis added):

 In another research, a group from the University of Cincinnati, USA, Canada, presented morphological evidence that while men have more neurons in the cerebral cortex, women have a more developed neuropil, or the space between cell bodies, which contains synapses, dendrites and axons, and allows for communication among neurons (8).
 According to Dr. Gabrielle de Courten-Myers, this research may explain why women are more prone to dementia (such as Alzheimer's disease) than men, because although both may lose the same number of neurons due to the disease, "in males, the functional reserve may be greater as a larger number of nerve cells are present, which could prevent some of the functional losses."